itsadeadh2/itsadeadh2/README.md

 ### Hobbies

-In my free time you'd usually find me playing some old games in one of the retro devices that I have, playing with my daughter
-or debugging something that went wrong in one of my overly complicated solutions for my home devices.
+In my free time, you'd usually find me playing with my daughter, playing some old games on one of the retro devices that I have or debugging something that went wrong in one of my overly complicated solutions for my home devices.

 ### Contact: